Viva Hot Babes: Crossover to the music scene

 It was during the height of the novelty songs from the likes of the Sexbomb Girls, Masculados, Bayani Agbayani, Joey de Leon and Willie Revillame that the girls decided to embark on their singing career.
-In 2003, after the success of their karaoke home videos, the group finally released their debut single "Bulaklak" and EP of the same name.
+In 2003, after the success of their karaoke home videos, the group finally released their debut single "Bulaklak" and the EP of the same name.
 During that same year, the Hot Babes released the controversial "Bulaklak" music video, which was almost banned due to the song's underlying message.
 "Bulaklak" was written by songwriter Lito Camo, whose compositions have been associated with double entendre and controversial meanings.
-The group later released the second EP "Kikay" which featured the song of the same title, before releasing a full-length studio album, Basketbol a year later.
-The Viva Hot Babes scored four hit singles in the Philippines.
-"Bulaklak", "Kikay", "Basketball" and "Batuta Ng Pulis" all became huge in radio airplay from 2003 to 2004.
+The group later released the second EP Kikay which featured the song of the same title, before releasing a full-length studio album, Basketbol, a year later.
+The Viva Hot Babes scored four hit singles in the Philippines: "Bulaklak", "Kikay", "Basketball" and "Batuta ng Pulis", all became huge in radio airplay from 2003 to 2004.